Russia’s business ties to the West took 30 years to build and one week to shatter

 Some foreign suppliers are also declining to deliver cargoes to Russia, further complicating matters, he said.

-“The effect is catastrophic … even labels are becoming more expensive because the ink comes from overseas,” he said.
-“In the space of one week … small business in Russia has half died.”
+“The effect is catastrophic. … Even labels are becoming more expensive, because the ink comes from overseas,” he said.
+“In the space of one week … small business in Russia has half-died.”

-During much of the Cold War after World War II, the Soviet Union had limited trade ties with the West, consisting mostly of oil and gas exports to Europe and imports of food and machinery.
+During much of the Cold War, the Soviet Union had limited trade ties with the West, consisting mostly of oil and gas exports to Europe and imports of food and machinery.
 The collapse of oil prices in the 1980s decimated the nation’s export revenue and exacerbated product shortages at home, helping trigger the 1991 Soviet collapse.

 Russia entered a long period of turmoil after the end of the command economy, buffeted by hyperinflation, organized crime and the corrupt auction of state-owned enterprises for a fraction of their worth to President Boris Yeltsin’s political supporters.